 Though Smithereen prides itself on using the least toxic treatments available, it still makes sense to remove pets from the premises, cover cribs, and have pregnant women go elsewhere.

-How to Prepare an Apartment for Pest Control
+Preparing an Apartment for Pest Control

 Dealing with pests in an apartment isn’t all that much different from preparing a home for a treatment.
 But managing cockroaches, bed bugs, mice, and the like in a multi-family dwelling becomes all the more urgent due to a single simple fact: Pests can easily spread from one unit to another.